Boykista/select_field/README.md

 Select Field has its limitations:

-- You cannot select multiple options simultaneously.
+- By default, you cannot select multiple options simultaneously.
-- Custom animation of dropdown menu is not supported.
+- Custom animation of a dropdown menu is not supported.

 ## Example